Stefan-Allen/Advanced_Programming_CO650_23S1/README.md

-Made using Clion, CMakeLists.txt is the configuration file used by CMake to build the project, CLion triggers the CMake to generates native build files (e.g., Makefiles on Unix-like systems, Visual Studio project files on Windows) based on the information in CMakeLists.txt.

 // Abstraction: Used throughout the program, notably in the MenuItems class, which abstracts the details of handling menus, specials, customers, and orders.

 // Encapsulation: Utilized in various classes, such as Customer, Menu, MenuItems, Order, and its subclasses, where private data members and getter methods encapsulate the internal state of objects.